Ken-Yokohama/Ka-Chat/README.md

 - Added Favicons and Webpage Title
 - Converted Webpage from using 100vh to 100% to be more responsive for ios devices
 - Deployed Website

+V 1.3 4 Apr '22 - Typescript

+- Converted All .JSX files and .JS into .TSX and .TS Respectively
+- Manually Installed and Setup Typescript Config File
+- Handled All Possible Errors for each data being used
+- Created External Interface Models for Props and Data to be Fetched